Financial institutions and businesses must ensure they don’t accidentally help criminals, but what features are most important?

 Do You Really Know Your Customer?

 Risk assessment is a broad term, which encompasses any effort to calculate how likely a customer is to break laws in the future.
-It is one of the pillars of an AML check, but it’s not enough to know a customer.
+It is one of the pillars of an AML check.
+But it’s not enough to know a customer.

-The Challenges of AML
+The Challenges of AML Solutions

 And still, financial institutions must employ sizable teams of staff and consultants to help with transaction monitoring, even when it’s automated.